elp2/advent_of_code/2022/README.md

 # 2022 Overview

-I'm also trying these early versions in GPT2.
+I'm also trying these early questions in GPT Chat (after I finish them honestly myself!)

 # Day 1
 GPT Chat was very quick to write this.